 We look forward to seeing you in Chicago!

-Jennifer Katchmar is Marketing Communications Specialist at Yaskawa America, Inc. - Motoman Robotics Division
+Jennifer Katchmar is a Marketing Communication Specialist at Yaskawa America, Inc - Motoman Robotics Division